stolostron/hypershift-deployment-controller/docs/provision_hypershift_clusters_by_mce.md

     ```

     ### External DNS
     If you plan to use service-level DNS for Control Plane Service, create an external DNS credential secret for the HyperShift operator, and name it `hypershift-operator-external-dns-credentials`.
-It should reside in managed cluster namespace (i.e., the namespace of the managed cluster that will be used as the hosting service cluster).
+It should reside in the managed cluster namespace (i.e., the namespace of the managed cluster that will be used as the hosting service cluster).
 If you used `local-cluster`, then create the secret in the `local-cluster` namespace

     The secret must contain 3 fields: